ncail/noaa-lighthouse-problem/README.md

 The program can generate four different types of reports based on the data analysis, listed below.
 All output files are written to `generated_files` unless specified otherwise in `config.json` (see [Configuration](#configuration)) or by command line argument (see [Running the program](#running-the-program)).

 - **Metrics summary**
-   - Contains a table of metrics and statitsics per year of the data, and lists the configuration options used.
+   - Contains a table of metrics and statistics per year of the data, and lists the configuration options used.
    - Text file with file name `[base_filename]_metrics_summary.txt`.

 - **Metrics detailed**